Merge two Google sheets: lookup, match and update records

 INDEX MATCH, or rather INDEX & MATCH, are actually two different Google Sheets functions.
 But when they are used together, it's like a next-level VLOOKUP.

-Yes, they also merge Google sheets: update cells in one table with records from another table based on common key records.
+Yes, they also merge Google sheets: update cells in one table with records from another table based on matching key records.
+But they ignore all those limitations VLOOKUP has doing a much better job!

-I won't cover all the basics today because I did that in this blog post.
-But I will give you a few INDEX MATCH formula examples so you could see how they work directly in Google spreadsheets.
+I won't cover all the basics below because I did that in this blog post.
+But I will show you how to use INDEX MATCH to specifically merge Google sheets.
 I will use the same sample tables from above.

 First, let's merge those Google sheets and update the stock availability for all matching berries:

-How do INDEX & MATCH work when used together like that?
+How do INDEX & MATCH merge sheets like that?

-2. INDEX goes to that 10th row on Sheet1 as well, only it takes the value from another column — C.
+3. INDEX goes to that 10th row on Sheet1 as well, only it pulls the value from another column — C.

-Now let's try and test INDEX MATCH against what Google Sheets VLOOKUP cannot do — merge sheets and update the leftmost column with the required IDs:
+Now let's try and test INDEX MATCH against what VLOOKUP cannot do — merge Google sheets and update the leftmost column with the required IDs:

-Now, how do you merge those Google sheets using INDEX MATCH and update all cells in the entire column at once?
+Now, how do you use INDEX MATCH to merge those Google sheets and update all cells in the entire column at once?

 Well… You don't.
 There's a little problem: ArrayFormula doesn't work with these two.